Réunion fody: Description

+them inconvenient.
+They strip sown fields and the houses are full of them, as ours are with flies.
+One often sees them fall into pots and platters, and burning their wings on fires, which are lit out of doors, the sun providing enough heat for [even] the coolest houses.

 Extinction

 The Réunion fody was once described as abundant and as a pest that destroyed entire crops.
 It was last seen shortly after 1672.
 The reason for its extinction might be predation by rats.

+Dubois described its damage to crops as follows in 1671–72: